 - Communication with Stakeholders.
-The CEO is responsible for establishing effective communications with the Company's stakeholder groups, i.e., stockholders, communities, suppliers, creditors, government agencies and corporate partners.
-It is the policy of the Company that the Company's executive management team and the Investor Relations department speak for the Company.
-Members of the executive management team may, from time to time, designate other individuals, including outside directors to respond to inquiries regarding particular areas of interest or focus.
+The CEO is responsible for establishing effective communications with the Company's stakeholder groups(i.e., stockholders, communities, suppliers, creditors, government agencies and corporate partners).
+It is the policy of the Company that the Company’s senior management team and the Investor Relations department speak for the Company.
+Members of the senior management team may, from time to time, designate other individuals, including outside directors, to respond to inquiries regarding particular areas of interest or focus.

 - Frequency of Board Meetings.
 A minimum of four regular meetings of the Board are currently held each year.
 The CEO, in consultation with the Chair (if separate from the CEO) and the lead independent director, if any, determines the frequency and length of Board meetings.
-At least one meeting per year may be an extended meeting focusing on the Company's research and development programs as well as its long-term strategic plan.
-The Board reviews reports by management on the Company's performance and its plans and prospects during the regularly scheduled meetings and any special meetings.
+The Board reviews reports by senior management on the Company's performance and its plans and prospects during the regularly scheduled meetings and any special meetings.
 Directors are expected to prepare for, attend and participate in all scheduled Board and applicable committee meetings.

 - Agendas and Materials for Board Meetings.
 The CEO, in consultation with the Chair (if separate from the CEO) and the lead independent director, if any, sets the agenda for each Board meeting.
 Board materials related to agenda items are provided to Board members sufficiently in advance of Board meetings to allow the directors to prepare for discussion of items at the meeting.
 Any member of the Board may request that an item be included on the agenda.
 The Board reserves authority to meet in executive sessions or otherwise to discuss sensitive matters without distribution of written materials.

 - Independent Director Meetings.
-The independent directors of the Board meet periodically, but no less than two times per year, in executive sessions.
+The independent directors of the Board meet periodically, but no less than two times per year, in executive sessions without management directors present.
 Independent director session discussions may include such topics as the independent directors determine.
 The independent directors generally do not take formal action at these sessions but make recommendations for consideration by the full Board.
-In addition, director meetings are held with the CEO, but not other members of management, for a general discussion of relevant subject matters.
+In addition, portions of director meetings are held with the CEO, but not other members of management, for a general discussion of relevant subject matters.

-- CEO Performance Goals and Annual Evaluation.
-The Compensation Committee establishes the evaluation process for the CEO's performance and determines the specific criteria or goals on which the performance of the CEO and other executive officers are evaluated.
+- CEO and Other Executive Officer Performance Goals and Annual Evaluation.
+The Compensation Committee establishes the evaluation process for the CEO's and other executive officers’ performance and determines the specific criteria or goals on which the performance of the CEO and other executive officers are evaluated.
 The Compensation Committee meets annually with the CEO to receive his or her recommendations concerning such goals for the forthcoming year.
 Following the completion of the year, the Compensation Committee reviews the CEO's and each other executive officer’s performance for that year without the CEO or such other executive officer present and communicates the results of its review to the full Board.
 The Board then meets with the CEO to evaluate his or her performance against such goals, and the CEO meets with the other executive officers to evaluate his or her performance against such goals.

 - CEO Succession Plan.
-The Board has established a CEO succession plan.
+The Board has established a CEO Succession Plan.
 If a new CEO must be appointed, the Board will convene a special meeting to select an interim CEO while conducting a search to locate a qualified candidate for CEO.
 At its discretion, the Board may delegate any or all duties required to implement the CEO Sucession Plan to the Nominating and Corporate Governance Committee, or such other special committee of the Board established for the principle purpose of implementing the CEO Succession Plan.
-The CEO succession plan will be approved by the Board periodically.
+The CEO succession plan will be reviewed by the Board periodically.

 - Access to Independent Advisors/Experts.
 The Board and each of its committees have the right at any time to retain and direct independent financial, legal or other advisors or experts, with funding provided by Exelixis.

 - Board and Committee Evaluations.
-Board members perform on an annual basis a self-evaluation of the performance and effectiveness of the Board as a whole, as well as its committees.
+Board members perform on an annual basis an evaluation of the performance and effectiveness of the Board as a whole, as well as its committees.
 Their assessments are organized and summarized for discussion at the Board meeting following the evaluation.

 - Committees.
 It is the general policy of Exelixis that all major decisions be considered by the Board as a whole.
-The standing committee structure of the Board reflects this and is limited to those committees considered to be basic to or required for the operation of a public company or otherwise necessary to address key issues facing Exelixis.
-The current five standing committees of the Board are the Audit Committee, Compensation Committee, Nominating and Corporate Governance Committee and Research and Development Committee.
+The standing committee structure of the Board reflects this and is limited to those committees considered to be required for the operation of a public company or otherwise necessary to address key issues facing Exelixis.
+The current five standing committees of the Board are the Audit Committee, Compensation Committee, Nominating and Corporate Governance Committee, Research & Development Committee and Risk Committee.
 From time to time, the Board may establish a new committee or disband a current committee depending upon internal circumstances or external requirements.

 - Committee Charters.
-The Board has adopted written charters for the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee, Research & Development Committee and Risk Committee, which set forth the full authority and responsibilities of each committee.
+The Board has adopted written charters for the Audit Committee, Compensation Committee, Nominating and Corporate Governance Committee, Research & Development Committee and Risk Committee, which set forth the standing authority and responsibilities of each committee.

 - Committee Member Selection.
 The Board, upon recommendation of the Nominating and Corporate Governance Committee, designates the members and chairpersons of each committee.
 All of the members of the Audit, Compensation and Nominating and Corporate Governance Committees will meet the criteria for independence established by applicable law, including the rules and regulations of the Securities and Exchange Commission and the Nasdaq Stock Market, for service on such respective committees.

 - Committee Meetings.
 The number of committee meetings and other matters of committee governance will be determined by each committee in light of the authority delegated by the full Board to the committee, the committee’s charter (if any) and applicable regulations or principles.
 The CEO, in consultation with the chairperson of the committee, sets the agenda for each committee meeting.
 Members of a committee are free to make suggestions for additions to the agenda or to request that an item from a committee agenda be considered by the full Board.
 The agenda, materials and minutes for each committee meeting are available to all directors, and all directors are free to attend any committee meeting.
-Exelixis provides to each committee access to employees and other resources to enable committee members to carry out their responsibilities.
+Exelixis provides each committee with access to employees and other resources to enable committee members to carry out their responsibilities.